h-yung/decision-tree/README.md

 3. Set up simple API and back end with document schema.
 4. Added fetch API to front end.
 5. Tried different approaches to styling and ended up landing on Tufte CSS.
+6. Added a "plant a tree" option; requests accepted with passcode.

 ## upcoming main issues
 - [ ] Config front end with daisyui.